Anti-corruption campaign under Xi Jinping: Central State-owned enterprises

 Central SOEs were investigated as part of the campaign.
 The Central Commission for Discipline Inspection began inspections of two central SOEs in 2013, ten in 2014, 43 in 2015, 42 (and the State-owned Assets Supervision and Administration Commission itself) in 2019, and 27 central SOEs in 2023.
 From the beginning of the campaign through 2017, twelve top executives of core central SOEs were removed from office based on corruption charges.

-Critical analysis
+Analysis

 Reaction to the campaign has been mixed.
 It is believed to enjoy popular support among most ordinary Chinese, but has raised some concerns in the country's legal community.
 Much of the press coverage surrounding the campaign has included speculation over its aims and the political and economic effects of the campaign.

 According to historian and sinologist Wang Gungwu, Xi Jinping inherited a political party that was faced with pervasive corruption and in danger of collapse.
 Xi and the new generational leaders aimed to eliminate corruption at the higher levels of the CCP because of their belief that only the party was capable of governing China, and that a collapse of the party would be disastrous for the Chinese people.
 Wang further adds, "Xi Jinping obviously believes that his anti-corruption campaign was vital to enable him to save the Party."